stitchfix/tech_radar/README.md

 Inside each Ring should be a hash, which has the name of a technology as a key, and some metadata:

 * `purpose`: required, this is the explanation of what this technology is for.
+* `more_details_summary`: A brief summary of what this technology or technique is.
+It can be as long as you want and will be shown in-line.
 * `more_details_url`: optional, a link to explain in more detail what the technology is.
-If omitted, the engine will show a link to a
-Google search for the technology.
+If `more_details_summary` and this are omitted, the engine will show a link to a Google search for the technology.
 * `why_summary`: optional, but recommended, this explains why this technology is in the ring that it's in.
 In particular, this is useful for technologies not in _Adopt_.
 * `why_url`: optional, this is a link to a white paper or other explanation about why the technology in in the ring that it's in.
 This is